jrainlau/sphinx/README.md

 ```
 data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAMAAAADCAYAAABWKLW/AAAAJklEQVQYV2P0SM35r8K1heE5owcDY2Zexf8dezYxcDIwMDAyIAEA7EYIq6UNAkYAAAAASUVORK5CYII=
 ```
-, the string information has encrypted to an image successfully.
+, the string information has encoded to an image successfully.

-As you see, the `encrypt()` function returns a base64 url of an image.
+As you see, the `encode()` function returns a base64 url of an image.

-## Decrypt
+## Decode
 Defined an image url

 ```
 let url = `data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAMAAAADCAYAAABWKLW/AAAAJklEQVQYV2P0SM35r8K1heE5owcDY2Zexf8dezYxcDIwMDAyIAEA7EYIq6UNAkYAAAAASUVORK5CYII=`
 ```

-Now decrypt it!
+Now decode it!
 ```
-new Sphinx().decrypt(url)
+new Sphinx().decode(url)
 	.then((info) => {
 		console.log(info) // Hello Sphinx!
 	})
 ```

-The `decrypt()` function returns a `Promise`, which includes the string information descrypted from the image.
+The `decode()` function returns a `Promise`, which includes the string information decoded from the image.

 ## Config
 The `new Sphinx()` could recieve a config object to select the type of the image it created.